lttng/lttng-ci/automation/ansible/README.md

 ## Tags

 * access: Any user / ssh access tasks
+* monitoring: Any tasks related to installing or configuring monitoring services
 * slow: Any tasks that may take a long time

 ### Example: Skip slow tasks